rotovap/rotovap.github.io/_posts/2024-02-17-duckdb_rdkit-extension.markdown

 First the molecule object, `mol1` is serialized by `RDKit::MolPickler::pickleMol` and stored in `pickle`.
 When I deserialize `pickle` with `molFromPickle`, I found memory leaks with valgrind.
-I again tried deleting `mol1` but it didn't solve my problems, maybe I did it incorrectly?
+I again tried deleting `mol1` but it didn't solve my problems.
+Maybe I did it incorrectly?

 The other way to do it, again following chemicalite is as follows: